kokoalberti/raster-baselayers/datasets/usgs_ecotapestry/README.md

 * `lithology.tif`
 * `landform.tif`
+* `world_ecological_2015.tif`
+* `world_elu_2015.tif`

 ## Processing Notes

 * Data via LandGIS because original dataset a mess to sort out.
+* Added original tiffs here.
+ELU map is pretty workable, the other one contains 4 different layers encoded in the integer value of the map.
+Need to work that out stil.
 * See legends at [https://github.com/Envirometrix/LandGISmaps/tree/master/tables](https://github.com/Envirometrix/LandGISmaps/tree/master/tables)

 ## More Information